apache/nutch-site/content/_index.md

 +++
-description = 'Nutch is a highly extensible, highly scalable, matured, production-ready Web crawler which enables fine grained configuration and accomodates a wide variety of data acquisition tasks.' descriptionHtml = '<b>Nutch</b> is a highly extensible, highly scalable, matured, production-ready <a href="https://en.wikipedia.org/wiki/Web_crawler">Web crawler</a> which enables fine grained configuration and accomodates a wide variety of data acquisition tasks.' title = "Apache Nutch™"
+description = 'Nutch is a highly extensible, highly scalable, matured, production-ready Web crawler which enables fine grained configuration and accomodates a wide variety of data acquisition tasks.' descriptionHtml = '<b>Nutch</b> is a highly extensible, highly scalable, matured, production-ready <a href="https://en.wikipedia.org/wiki/Web_crawler" target="_blank">Web crawler</a> which enables fine grained configuration and accomodates a wide variety of data acquisition tasks.' title = "Apache Nutch™"
 +++